French Press Coffee Makers

 But there are potential drawbacks: The mass of steeped coffee grounds creates pressure, making it hard to push down the filter, sometimes shattering glass pots or spewing coffee out of the pot’s spout.
 Also, heat escapes glass pots quickly.
 Some people dislike suspended coffee particles in their brew.
 And spent grounds are messy, wet, and hard to dislodge from the bottom of the pot when it’s time to clean up.

-Recently, we’ve seen a number of French presses that promise to address these issues, so we rounded up six 8-cup models priced from $26.43 to $119.95, including our favorite traditional glass pot.
+Recently, we’ve seen a number of French presses that promise to address these issues, so we rounded up six 8-cup models priced from about $25 to roughly $120, including our favorite traditional glass pot.
 We brewed and tasted pots of coffee, compared the coffees’ temperature after brewing, and cleaned the pots by hand.
 Would we be able to find the best French press coffee maker in our lineup?

 Comparing Pot Designs and Performance